3D and 4D World Modeling: A Survey

 \subsection{Computational Efficiency \& Real-Time Performance}

-Another pressing limitation of current world models for autonomous driving lies in computational efficiency and real-time responsiveness.
-Existing methods often depend on heavy architectures and multi-step sampling strategies, leading to substantial latency and memory overhead, which undermines their practicality for large-scale data generation and simulation.
-Moving forward, research should prioritize sparse computation~\cite{riquelme2021scaling} and inference acceleration techniques~\cite{chen2024accelerating} in order to enable world models that are both accurate and responsive while remaining scalable.
+A further limitation lies in computational efficiency and real-time responsiveness.
+Existing methods often depend on heavy architectures and multi-step sampling, incurring latency and memory overhead that undermine large-scale generation and simulation.
+Progress calls for sparse computation~\cite{riquelme2021scaling} and inference-acceleration techniques~\cite{chen2024accelerating} that keep models accurate and responsive while remaining scalable.

 This goal is increasingly within reach.
 Early real-time systems such as INSPATIO-WORLD~\cite{shen2026inspatioworld} perform spatiotemporal autoregressive 4D simulation at interactive rates, reinforced by real-time closed-loop simulators~\cite{omnidreams2026} and streaming interactive world models with long-horizon memory~\cite{matrixgame3_2026}.
 Efficiency-oriented designs such as sparse, dynamically queried 4D occupancy models~\cite{sparseworld2025} further reduce compute without sacrificing coverage.